DukeMinty/N-CS3330-HW5/README.md

+This program runs on Java 21!!!!!
+Cloning it to an IDE that is Java 20 or lower will cause errors!!

 The way at which to run the file is through first hitting the run button to which you will be giving an input statement to create a new Pizza using 1 or 2 for Quitting.
 By clicking 1 you then will be prompted with creating a pizza and which type 1-4 for each type of pizza.
 Once clicking the pizza you want you will then pick which way you will like the pizza cooked which you input 1,2,or 3 based on the parallel cooking type.